-The highlight of his combat career occurred on March 24, 1945 during the 15th Air Force's longest mission.
-While escorting B-17s over Berlin, he became the first 15th Air Force fighter pilot to shoot down a Me-262 jet fighter.
+The highlight of his combat career occurred on 24 March 1945 during the 15th Air Force’s longest mission.
+While escorting B-17s over Berlin, he became one of the first 15th Air Force fighter pilots to shoot down an Me-262 jet fighter.
 The 332nd Fighter Group received the Presidential Unit Citation for this mission, the highest honor bestowed upon a combat unit.
-Brown later downed a German Fw-190 fighter.
-For his achievements in combat, Brown was awarded the Distinguished Flying Cross and the Air Medal with eight Oak Leaf Clusters.
-During World War II, the Tuskegee Airmen demonstrated exceptional tenacity and courage while fighting a war on two fronts.
-They fought against the Axis powers in Europe and against racism at home.
+Brown later downed a German Fw-190 fighter, among the combat achievements for which he was awarded the Distinguished Flying Cross and the Air Medal with eight oak leaf clusters.

 The Tuskegee Airmen demonstrated exceptional tenacity and courage while fighting a war on two fronts; against the Axis powers in Europe and racism at home.
 Despite these obstacles, the Tuskegee Airmen flew over 200 bomber escort missions against some of the most heavily defended targets in the Third Reich.
 The tremendous accomplishments of Tuskegee Airmen like Brown added to the growing case for integration of the American armed forces.
 The 332nd’s successful combat record, which included destroying 111 enemy aircraft in flight and 150 on the ground, was a principal factor in President Truman’s 1948 decision to integrate the armed services.